andyml123/andyml123.github.io/get-well-prayers.md

   - navbottom
 published: true
 ---
+When someone you love or care about becomes ill you wish only the best for them.
+It can be frustrating when you feel like there isn't anything substantial you can do.
+You can obviously wish them a full recovery and to get better as soon as possible but sometimes this may not feel like it's enough.
+Something you can do though is to say a prayer for them.

+Get well prayers help both the suffering and the person praying.
+As someone going through sickness or injury it can be comforting to know they are in people's thoughts and prayers.
+And having groups of friends or family praying for their recovery can give them strength when they need it most.
+The person praying gets to feel like they are offering that comfort and support.
+That they are being there for their friend or family member who is going through such a tough time.

+So use one of get well prayers below to pray for someone close to you to find the strength to feel better and make a full recovery.

 <h2>Short Get Well Prayers</h2>

 These are very short and concise prayers that would fit perfectly in a card or on a note.